joeyfoo/joeyfoo.github.io/_posts/2017-08-28-about-mysp.md

 ![Main page panorama control of the My SP app](/assets/images/mysp-flow.jpg)

 At the time, I was using a Nokia Lumia 820 (which ran Windows Phone).
-Without an official SP Mobile app, my options for checking my timetable were either to try to navigate the student portal on a phone, or to use an old screenshot I had taken of it.
+Without an official SP Mobile app, my options for checking my timetable were either to try to navigate the student portal on a phone, or to use screenshots of the timetable.

 ## Reverse engineering